ModanwalPriti06/MongoDb-priti/README.md

   await user2.save()                                        //Saving updates the values in db await user.save() await console.log("this should be my last output"+user2);

+  //You can also update by using findById&Update() method but that will skip validation, validation only works for .save() method
+  //So you should do User.findById().save()
 }
 catch(e){
   console.log(e.message)                                    // e.message gives just the message